Rule 173-39-02.8 | ODA provider certification: homemaker.

 (c) All staff:

-(i) Orientation: Before allowing any staff member to provide homemaker activities, the provider shall train the staff member on all the following:
+(i) Orientation: Before allowing any staff member to provide homemaker activities to an individual, the provider shall train the staff member on all the following:

 (a) The provider's expectations of homemaker staff.